Get us in your inbox

 • price 3 of 4

 The team behind Row 34 is as enthusiastic about craft beer as they are about fresh seafood.
-The beer list features seafood-friendly options to pair with dishes.
+The beer list features seafood-friendly options that will pair fantastically with fish dishes.
 The rotating taps are always fresh and unique, often including rarities or exclusives.
 Breweries such as Bissell Brothers and Allagash have offered exclusive drafts here; regional breweries and other craft favorites are always on tap.
-For serious craft beer fans, repeat visits will likely introduce new beers every time.
+If you’re serious about craft beer, Row 34 is worth repeat visits, as the selections are always changing.

 Advertising